The ITensor Software Library for Tensor Network Calculations: Other Features of ITensor

-Various special tags with associated \verb|SiteType| operator definitions can even be mixed together in Index arrays like the \verb|sites| array above, permitting easy setup of calculations for mixed systems such as spin chains of alternating $S=1/2$ and $S=1$ sites or models of alternating spin and boson sites.
+H = MPO(os,sites) \end{jlcodeblock} Various special tags with associated \inlinenohighlight{SiteType} operator definitions can even be mixed together in Index arrays like the \inlinenohighlight{sites} array above, permitting easy setup of calculations for mixed systems such as spin chains of alternating $S=1/2$ and $S=1$ sites or models of alternating spin and boson sites.